darwinai/covidnet_integration/README.md

 ## Installation

-You can install the required python libraries by executing `./install_packages.sh` script
+You can install the required python libraries by running `./install_packages.sh`

+Install httpie through the following instructions: https://httpie.io/docs#installation

 ## Usage